 Vitamins C & E. Studies have shown that antioxidants obtained through Vitamin C and Vitamin E offer protection from skin cancer by interacting with free radicals and neutralizing them.
 We recommend carrots, bell peppers, citrus fruits, tomatoes, bell peppers, dark leafy greens, broccoli, berries, sunflower seeds, almonds, spinach and avocado.

 Omega 3 Fatty Acids.
 In addition to boosting your immunity to sun damage, Omega-3s also slow the buildup of plaque inside blood vessels and curb joint pain from arthritis.
 We advise our patients to obtain these goods fats by eating salmon, trout, edamame, walnuts or an omega-3 fish oil supplement.

 Organic, non-modified foods.
 Limit how much processed meat you eat and choose whole grains instead of refined grains.
 Focus on fruits and vegetables that were grown without the use of pesticides, synthetic fertilizers or genetically modified organisms.
 Our research has shown that pesticides and trans fatty acids stimulate changes in the body that allow for the development of many different kinds of cancer.

-At Skin Wellness Center of Alabama, we make it our business to care for your skin.
+At Skin Wellness Dermatology of Alabama, we make it our business to care for your skin.
 For more information on the prevention and treatment of skin cancers, schedule a consultation with one of our medical professionals today.